-Additionally, we report to families in writing at the end of Semester 1 (June) and Semester 2 (December), other than for Year 12 students who do not receive a Semester 2 School Report.
+Additionally, we report to families in writing at the end of Semester 1 (June) and Semester 2 (December).
 A report is prepared for each student in each subject; it combines grades with a descriptive comment drawn from progressively assessed tasks throughout the Semester providing specific advice on the work undertaken and guidance for further study in the subject.
 These are made available to families online via the Tintern Grammar Portal.